davejachimiak/davejachimiak.github.io/_posts/2018-04-30-jack-screen-pixels.md

 }
 ```

-If `COLOR` is `BLACK`, we apply the OR (`|`) operation to the address and the
+If `COLOR` is `BLACK`, we apply the logical OR (`|`) operation to the address
-modifier.
-Applying the modifier to the address with `|` has the effect of
+and the modifier.
+This has the effect of idempotently changing only the
-idempotently changing only the modifier's flipped bit.
-For example, say the
+modifier's flipped bit.
+For example, say the binary value of an address is
-binary value of an address is `1111111100000001` and our modifer is
+`1111111100000001` and our modifer is `0000000000000010`.
-`0000000000000010`.

 ```
    1111111100000001 <-- current address value